cockroachlabs-field/google-cloud-run/README.md

 # Google Cloud Run using a Serverless VPC Connector for CockroachCloud

-## Steps
+## High Level Steps

 1) Create You're Own VPC in GCloud
 2) Create CockroachCloud cluster
     - Create a SQL user
     - Create a VPC Peering between CockroachCloud and your new VPC in step 1
 3) Create VPC Serverless Connector
 4) Deploy a container in Google Cloud Run